 For Victims and Survivors of Domestic Violence

-No one deserves to be beaten, battered, threatened, or in any way victimized by violence by their intimate partners in current or former dating, married, or cohabitating relations.
+No one deserves to be beaten, battered, threatened, or in any way victimized by violence by their intimate partner in current or former dating, married, or cohabitating relations.
 Domestic violence can happen to anyone, female or male, young or old, single or married, regardless of race, religion, sexual orientation, gender identity, or income level.
 Domestic violence, sometimes called battering, is against the law.
 And you have the right to live without physical, sexual, verbal, mental, or emotional violence or the fear of such abuse.

 It’s not about a single fight or disagreement in a relationship.
 Domestic violence is a pattern of coercive behaviors where one partner is trying to gain power and control over the other.
 These behaviors can involve: